trentiums/okta-react-native/README.md

 ### `isAuthenticated`

-Returns a promise that resolves to `true` if there is a valid access token or ID token.
+Returns a promise that resolves to `true` if there is a valid Access token and ID token.
 Otherwise `false`.

 ```javascript
 await isAuthenticated();